Wall St slides as rising Treasury yields snuff out stock rally

-Wall Street fell on Wednesday as a two-day rally in U.S. stocks was cut short by rising Treasury yields after data showed firm demand in labor market despite rising interest rates.
+NEW YORK: Wall Street fell on Wednesday as a two-day rally in US stocks was cut short by rising Treasury yields after data showed firm demand in labor market despite rising interest rates.

 But the yields on the 10-year Treasury note recovered sharply as economic data failed to reinforce recent hopes that the Federal Reserve might pivot to a less hawkish policy stance.